 #7 Iglesia del Carmen Church & Market

 Iglesia del Carmen is yet another of the gorgeous and intricate Roman Catholic churches in Antigua.
 It is in the downtown area and was abandoned after suffering multiple earthquakes.
-Today, the church itself El Carmen Street Market.
+Today, the church itself is El Carmen Street Market.
 It is set up and opened on the weekend right in front of the façade.

 Extra Time in Antiqua?